Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

-However, this very same motion can be in principle used to encode and store quantum information.
-The motion of atoms trapped in nearly-harmonic potentials, such as optical tweezers, is quantized~\cite{Brown2023,Hartke2022}, and acts essentially as a bosonic degree of freedom, similarly to auxiliary bosonic states in ion traps~\cite{Knight2003,Flühmann2019} and superconducting circuits~\cite{Heeres2017,Campagne-Ibarcq2020}.
+However, this same motion can in principle be used to encode and store quantum information.
+The motion of atoms trapped in nearly-harmonic potentials, such as optical tweezers, is quantized~\cite{Brown2023,Hartke2022}, and acts essentially as a bosonic degree of freedom, similar to auxiliary bosonic states in ion traps~\cite{Knight2003,Fluhmann2019} and superconducting circuits~\cite{Heeres2017,Campagne-Ibarcq2020}.
 Recent experiments exploiting this resource have demonstrated squeezing of motional states~\cite{Brown2023} and creation of a quantum register of fermion pairs~\cite{Hartke2022}.
 Unlike electronic or nuclear states, motional states do not interact directly with electromagnetic fields and are thus robust to environmental effects~\cite{Singh2023}.
 Further, their bosonic nature may be used to implement quantum error correction schemes with bosonic degrees of freedom such as Gottesman-Kitaev-Preskill (GKP) codes~\cite{Gottesman2001,Fluhmann2019}, or as a resource for studying lattice gauge theories~\cite{Jordan2014,Macridin2022}.

-Motional states can be independent from electronic or nuclear states, and information could be in principle manipulated in each of the four degrees of freedom independently: one degree of freedom for internal states, and three for motional states corresponding to the three trap axes.
-Therefore, multiple bits of quantum information could be independently encoded into a single atom, and atoms could be entangled through two or more degrees of freedom, a feature called \emph{hyper-entanglement}~\cite{Ren2014, Deng2017,Shi2021}.
-Such a capability would open the door to various applications such as hyper-parallel quantum computation~\cite{Ren2014}, entanglement purification\cite{Deng2017,Hu2021}, or superdense coding \cite{Hu2018,Graham2015}.
-Further, hyper-entanglement could be used to implement two-copy interference protocols~\cite{Pichler2016} using a single system, where one copy is encoded in motional states, and the other one in the electronic degree of freedom.
-However, to realize these advantages first requires efficient cooling to prepare the atoms in their motional ground state with high fidelity.
+As motional states are independent from electronic or nuclear states, information could be encoded in multiple degrees of freedom -- for instance, motional and electronic -- independently.
+This would enable multiple bits of quantum information to be encoded in a single atom, and atoms could be entangled through two or more degrees of freedom to create so-called hyper-entanglement~\cite{Ren2014, Deng2017,Shi2021,Hu2021,Hu2018,Graham2015}, a resource which has so far only been demonstrated for photonic qubits.
+However, to realize these prospects first requires an efficient cooling scheme to prepare atoms in their motional ground state with high fidelity.
 Here we demonstrate such a technique, and use the resultant states as a resource to show the potential of motional states in enabling key tasks in quantum information processing (Fig.~\ref{Fig1}A).